David Joseph (businessman): BRIT Awards and Unity

 In 2005, Joseph became a member of the BPI Council.
 From 2010 to 2013 he chaired the Brits Committee, which oversees the Brit Awards.
 Under his leadership, the BRITs was moved to the O2 arena.
 2012's show attracted its biggest television audience since 2005.

-In 2020, Joseph oversaw another successful overhaul of the BRIT Awards, which included standout performances from the likes of Dave, Stormzy and Celeste.
+In 2020, Joseph oversaw another overhaul of the BRIT Awards, which included performances from the likes of Dave, Stormzy and Celeste.
 As reported in Billboard, the show was met with “widespread praise from the UK music industry, with many observers hailing at it as the best BRITs in years”.

 In 2013 Joseph worked with Doreen Lawrence, Baroness Lawrence of Clarendon to gather music industry support for Unity, the O2 concert marking the 20th anniversary of Stephen Lawrence's murder.

 Film and Media

 In 2015, Joseph became the executive producer of Amy, the documentary film about the late singer Amy Winehouse, directed by Asif Kapadia.
-Amy became the highest-grossing British documentary of all time, taking £3 million at the box office in its first weekend and has won many awards, among them Best Documentary at the 69th British Academy Film Awards, Best Music Film at the 58th Grammy Awards and the Academy Award for Best Documentary Feature at the 88th Academy Awards.
+Amy became the highest-grossing British documentary of all time, taking £3 million at the box office in its first weekend, and won Best Documentary at the 69th British Academy Film Awards, Best Music Film at the 58th Grammy Awards and the Academy Award for Best Documentary Feature at the 88th Academy Awards.

 Since Amy, Joseph has been the executive producer on several other projects including the Apple TV+ series 1971: The Year That Music Changed Everything (2021), the documentary One to One: John and Yoko (2024) that chronicles the first 18 months of John Lennon and Yoko Ono's life in New York, and Metallica Saved My Life (2025), a documentary on the band told through the perspective of their fans.

 Charitable and Public Roles

 In September 2013, Joseph was appointed as a member of the council of Arts Council England where he served two terms.
 In 2017, Joseph became a trustee and Vice Chair of the Grenfell Foundation, an organisation which supports survivors, bereaved families and the community to remember the event of 14 June 2017 and to keep the memory of their loved ones in hearts and minds.
 Joseph was appointed Chair of the organisation in December 2024.

 Joseph was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to the music industry.

+In May 2026, Joseph joined the board of Andrew Lloyd Webber's LW Entertainment as non-executive director.